 Step 1 — Click Generate Policies

 Click the Generate Policies button in the page header.
-A dropdown menu appears with four framework options: DORA, NIS2, ISO 27001, GDPR.
+A dropdown menu appears listing all your enabled frameworks (DORA, NIS2, ISO 27001, GDPR, EU AI Act, SOC 2, NIST CSF, Cyber Essentials, UAE IA, NDPA, CMMC, PCI DSS, HIPAA).

 Step 2 — Select a Framework